Difference between shares and stocks

 Investors must conduct thorough research before purchasing stocks.
 Often, people make the mistake of opting for an investment resulting in losses they cannot afford.
 Financial experts keep emphasizing that investors must invest their surplus funds only.
 It is a bad idea to borrow money for investment purposes.

-Even though the two financial terms are often used interchangeably, there are differences between shares and stocks.
+Even though the two financial terms are often used interchangeably, there are differences between stocks vs shares.
 The differences may be too small for most people, but one must understand the concepts before investing in them.